 Persons who were granted refugee or humanitarian status during the current year may enroll in the Program for the Employment and Training of Refugees implemented by the Employment Agency.

-The mandatory conditions for participation in the program are to have been granted refugee status or humanitarian status in 2016 or 2017 and to be registered at the Employment Bureau at a permanent address.
+The mandatory conditions for participation in the program are to have been granted refugee status or humanitarian status and to be registered at the Employment Bureau at a permanent address.

 Information for employers

 Employers willing to hire refugees should apply at the Labor Offices with the following documents:

 - Statement of minimum and state aid

 For every unemployed person hired on a subsidized position, the employer will be provided with salaries for the amount of the minimum wage for the country as well as contributions due on behalf of the employer for the Pension Funds, the OIOD and the GIM funds, SMPI and NHIF and the Unemployment Fund.
 Funding is provided for up to 12 months.